ABOUT THE CHICAGO CULTURAL ALLIANCE

 Our vision is a city where all communities have a voice, and cross-cultural dialogue and collaboration are an integral part of Chicago’s civic fabric.

 The Alliance’s programming and services celebrate diversity, preserve history, and honor tradition while amplifying cross-cultural collaboration.
-Offerings include large-scale collaborative programming that showcases our membership’s work and missions, shared services, and professional development opportunities that build capacity, and promotion that platforms cultural events and exhibits across the city.
+Offerings include large-scale collaborative programming that showcases our membership’s work and missions, shared services, professional development opportunities that build capacity, and promotion that platforms cultural events and exhibits across the city.

 - First voice of Core Members and their communities is central to the Alliance’s operations and programs, leading to social change driven by community concerns and resources.

 - Heritage is an asset not only to explain history, but also to address contemporary issues and to build leadership and innovation for the future.

 - All programs are collaborative and cross-cultural, building greater impact than could be achieved by any one member or partner individually.

 - The Alliance is an active community and not a loose network or a purely professional consortium.

 - Engagement is not simply outreach; it is the co-development and creation of ideas, programs, and initiatives.